 Constant joint chroma coding residual (JCCR) sign flag

 An encoder configuration parameter is defined to enable constant/fixed sign for joint chroma coding residual flag.

+VTM encoder code changes

+Configurable maximum number of ALF APSs per picture:

+Under the NOKIA_ALF_APS_CHANGES macro, there are 8 changes to define two encoder configuration parameters MaxNumALFAPS and ConstantJointCbCrSignFlag, related to the sections 2.1 and 2.4 above, respectively.
+The new encoder parameters are defined as below.